 Graduates with bachelor's degrees from naval architecture colleges can work in a variety of maritime industries, including the following:

 - U.S. Coast Guard

 - Oil and gas development

 Graduates with master's degrees in naval architecture are prepared for work as skilled engineers with organizations including the following:

 - Offshore engineering design firms

 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, there were approximately 5,900 positions held by naval architects and marine engineers in 2010 (www.bls.gov).
-That number was expected to grow to 7,000 by 2020, a growth rate of 17%.
-As of May 2012, the median annual wages for naval architects and marine engineers were $88,100.
-The highest earners in the field were employed as managers of companies, where the annual mean wage was $124,560.
+According to the U.S. Bureau of Labor Statistics (BLS), there were approximately 8,300 positions held by naval architects and marine engineers in 2014.
+The number was expected to grow by 9% from 2014-2024.
+As of May 2015, the median annual wages for naval architects and marine engineers were $93,110.

 A post-secondary degree in naval architecture can help prepare you for a career in the Naval and/or maritime fields.
 All levels of degrees are available, and courses include instruction on science and engineering topics.